AgentGuo/MTB/README.md

 ## Quickstart

-1. **Install Dependencies**: Ensure you have Python and pip installed.
-Then, install the required dependencies using:
+1. **Install MTB**: You can install the MTB package directly from PyPI using:
     ```bash
-    pip install -r requirements.txt
+    pip install mtbenchmark
     ```

 2. **Load Data**: MTB implements the PyTorch dataset interface, and you can load data using the following code.
 For more details, refer to `example.py`: